glittle/badi-web3/README.md

 - List Bahá'í Feast and Holy Day dates
 - Add today's date to the Android system status bar
 - Show today's date as an Android notification
+- Work off-line for Chrome on desktops and Android

 Future
 - Showcase the monthly calendars produced by Joe Paczkowski